ScottChapman/event_listener/README.md

-# Node.js Toscana Webhook Demo
+# Node.js Watson Work Services Demo Template

+The Watson Work Services Demo Template is meant to be forked and used for learning about Watson Work Services platform.
-The Webhook Demo demonstrates a simple, reusable Node.js web application based on the Express framework.
+It originated from the Bluemix reusable Node.js web application based on the Express framework with additions from Juergen Schmidt

 ## Run the app locally